nomorewzx/face_detection_dojo/README.md

 Or you can simply open `verification/face_detection.py` file in PyCharm and run this script.

-What this script does is to find `test.jpg` in `face_detect_dojo/test_images/` and try to detect the faces (if any) in the image.
+What this script does is to find `test.jpg` in `face_detect_dojo/resources/test_images/` and try to detect the faces (if any) in the image.
 So please make sure there is an image named `test.jpg` in the dir.

-You can see the detection and alignment result in dir `face_detect_dojo/debug_result/boxed_faces/`, in which an image file whose name starts with `BoxedFaces` will exist.
+You can see the detection and alignment result in dir `face_detect_dojo/resources/debug_result/boxed_faces/`, in which an image file whose name starts with `BoxedFaces` will exist.

 ## Face verification (compare) (Doing)

 This feature is still on going.

+## P.S.
+1. Visiualize MTCNN Model.
+By setting `DEBUG_TENSORFLOW_GRAPH = True` in `settings.py`, and running Face Detection code as said above, you can visiualize MTCNN Model graph by typing command `tensorboard --logdir=face_detection_dojo/resources/event_log`